 CONS

-• Does not include any of the key Herbs
+- Does not include any of the key herbs or minerals

 Why We Chose It